Is hosting the Summer Games worth it for an economy in shambles?

 Professor Tom Smith specializes in cultural economics and the economics of the arts at Emory University’s Goizueta Business School.
 Professor Smith is available to speak to media about whether or not the economic risk of hosting the Summer Games outweighs the reward.
 He can also speak to the costs, benefits and long term effects can have on a country.

-Thomas Smith Associate Professor in the Practice of Finance
+Thomas Smith Professor in the Practice of Finance; Academic Director, Master of Analytical Finance